open-telemetry/opentelemetry-specification/specification/trace/api.md

 - [since 1.12.0] `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.

-The implementation MUST return different `Tracer` instances when called repeatedly with different values of parameters.
+Implementations MUST return different `Tracer` instances when called repeatedly with different values of parameters.
 Note that always returning a new `Tracer` instance is a valid implementation.
-The only exception to this rule is no-op `Tracer`: the implementation MAY return the same instance regardless of parameter values.
+The only exception to this rule is the no-op `Tracer`: implementations MAY return the same instance regardless of parameter values.

 Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same name+version+schema_url+attributes to pick up configuration changes.